RaquelMichelon/Linux_Project_IaC_Script_1/README.md

 useradd carlos -m -s /bin/bash -p $(openssl passwd Pass123) -G GRP_ADM
 ````

+- 7 Save the .sh file, create a snapshot(backup) of the system in case any error happen and you have to go back

-- 7 To give the permission to run the script: `chmod +x create_users.sh`
+- 8 To give the permission to run the script: `chmod +x create_dir_group_users.sh`

-- 8 To run/execute the script: `./create_users.sh`
+- 9 To run/execute the script: `./create_dir_group_users.sh`

-- 9 To check if the new users were created: `cat /etc/passwd`
+- 10 To check if the new users were created: `cat /etc/passwd`

 > Note!
 Only root users have permission to run the script.